ryanorsinger/intro-to-machine-learning-workshop/agenda.md

-# Welcome to Intro to Data Science Workshop
+# Welcome to Intro to Data Science Workshop (Machine Learning)

 ## Thought for the Day
 "If you can't solve a problem,